This page was last updated on 20 September, 2021.

 Testing: Negative PCR test results is required for all countries.

 Detailed Travel Advisory

-1. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) antigen or RT-PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
+– a negative COVID-19 antigen or RT-PCR test taken at most 72 hours before departure from the first embarkation point; or

 2. Passengers are subject to medical screening.